 2. The evaluation of counseling and/or academic advising includes how these services enhance student development and success.

 The College delivers support and retention services that are co-aligned with instructional processes, aiming to go beyond practices of merely referring students to services that are separate from the learning experience.
-Through the Student Success and Equity Committee (SSEC) the College has utilized the Achieving the Dream framework and the Title V grant to leverage SSSP, SEP, BSI and AEBG initiatives to build institutional levers, infrastructure and capacity to promote and facilitate intensive student engagement.
-MJC has restructured the design and implementation of the student experience in order to make engagement a default characteristic of enrollment, utilizing counseling, advising and educational planning and support services as the loci of the College’s student engagement strategy.
-(Link to ATD Plan, Title 5 Grant, SSSP, SEP, BSI, SSEC charge/minutes)
+MJC has restructured the design and implementation of the student experience in order to make engagement a default characteristic of enrollment, utilizing counseling, advising, and educational planning and support services as the loci of the College’s student engagement strategy.
+(SSEC charge/minutes; Pathways schedules)

 Counseling services at the college include academic, career, and personal counseling, as well as coordination with the counseling aspects of other services to students.
 The delivery structures for counseling at MJC include: scheduled, individual appointments; online academic advising; group workshops and presentations; walk-in and drop-in appointments; guidance, first-time in college, and student success course instruction (through online, traditional, full-term, short-term, and late-start modalities); Transfer Center services; Summer Bridge Programs; themed workshops; and follow-up engagement in person, via telephone, and through email and social media.
 (Link to Counseling Webpages) Counseling models and methodologies utilized at the College include: comprehensive counseling model (advising, career, and personal counseling); Proactive Group Counseling; EOPS caseload model (proven to be effective in retention, student success and transfer); Counseling Liaisons with Academic Departments; TRIO Student Support Services caseload model (emphasizes effective student engagement, retention and academic support); Robert’s Seven Stage Crisis Intervention Model; Brief Treatment Model for personal counseling; and a Behavioral Intervention Team Model.
+Evaluation and improvement of Counseling programs is accomplished through program review.
 (Link to Program reviews for counseling, TRIO SSS, EOP&S assuming they outline models and methodology in the narrative of the reviews)

-Incorporated into this holistic approach to student development and success, the College has identified key momentum points for counseling services, including: prior to and during initial registration and enrollment; completion of CSEP (15 units or third term of enrollment, whichever occurs first); 60 units (and award of degree, certificate or transfer); probation or dismissal status (regarding academic progress and financial aid); 75 and 90 units (excessive units without completion); any necessary contact mandated by program or grant requirements; and stressful life experiences, situations or circumstances that compromises the student’s stability and ability to cope or function (crisis/precipitating factor or status/contextual change).
+Incorporated into this holistic approach to student development and success, the College has identified key momentum points for counseling services, including: prior to and during initial registration and enrollment; completion of CSEP (15 units or third term of enrollment, whichever occurs first); 60 units (and award of degree, certificate or transfer); probation or dismissal status (regarding academic progress and financial aid); 75 and 90 units (excessive units without completion); any necessary contact mandated by program or grant requirements; and stressful life experiences, situations or circumstances that compromises the student’s stability and ability to cope or function (crisis/precipitating factor or status/contextual change). (need evidence for this)